 - Preheat oven to 450°F / 232°C.

-- While oven heats, combine 2 Tbsp cooking oil, soy sauce, vinegar, Italian seasoning, and ½ tsp honey in a square baking dish.
+- While oven heats, combine 2 tablespoon cooking oil, soy sauce, vinegar, Italian seasoning, and ½ teaspoon honey in a square baking dish.
 Add chicken breast and turn to coat.
 Tenderize with a fork.
 Set aside (refrigerate if longer than 15 minutes).

-- Drizzle 2 Tbsp cooking oil over a large sheet pan, tipping to coat.
+- Drizzle 2 tablespoon cooking oil over a large sheet pan, tipping to coat.